 Furthermore, NLU and NLG are parts of NLP that are becoming increasingly important.
 These technologies use machine learning to determine the meaning of the text, which can be used in many ways.

 So, What is the difference between NLU and NLP?
-To understand this, we first need to know what each term stands for.
+To understand this, we first need to know what each term stands for and clarify any ambiguities.

-In this article, we have highlighted the difference between NLU and NLP and how they are important.
+In this blog article, we have highlighted the difference between NLU and NLP and understand the nuances.

 What is Natural Language Processing?